Aliazzzz/DebugLogger-for-CODESYS-V3/README.md

         ERROR := 3
         FATAL := 4

-All messages will be added to the stDebugInformation Struct in Global Variables of the Library To change the Ringbuffer size, set the the iMaxDebugEntries constant in your project GVL.
+All messages will be added to the stDebugInformation Struct in Global Variables of the Library.
+To change the Ringbuffer size, set the the iMaxDebugEntries constant in DebugLogParam library parameter.